Quantitative Influenza Antibody (Nasal or Throat Swab)

-This test checks for influenza antibodies in a sample of secretions from your nose
+This test checks for influenza antibodies in fluid from your nose or throat.

 Influenza A is more common and can be more serious.
-It spreads easily through water
+It spreads easily through fluid

-droplets in the air, and often affects many people at the same time during fall and
+droplets in the air.
+It often affects many people at the same time during fall and

-Healthcare providers can test for influenza, or the "flu," in several ways.
-One method
+Healthcare providers can test for influenza in several ways.
+One method uses nasal

-uses nasal washes and throat swabs to look for influenza antigens.
-Results are usually
+washes and throat swabs to look for influenza antigens.
+Results are shown quickly,

-known quickly, in less than 30 minutes.
-The method described in this test is immunofluorescence.
+in less than 30 minutes.
+The test described here uses immunofluorescence.
+This is

-It uses a staining technique to look for influenza antibodies.
-Results may be available
+a staining method to look for influenza antibodies.
+Results may be available in 1

-in 1 to 4 hours.
-Results from these rapid testing methods are not as accurate as conventional
+to 4 hours.
+Results from a rapid testing method are not as accurate as a type of influenza

-tests.
-Viral cultures may take from three to10 days to yield results.
+A viral culture may take from 3 to10 days to show results.

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have the flu.
+You may need this test if your healthcare provider thinks that you have the flu.
+Symptoms

-Symptoms of the flu often appear suddenly, about 1 to 2 days after you are infected.
+Symptoms of the flu often appear about 1 to 2 days after you are infected.
+The symptoms

-Even if you do not have immediate signs of infection, you should be tested during
+Even if you do not have signs of infection, you should be tested during flu season

 What other tests might I have along with this test?

-Testing for influenza antibodies is considered a screening test.
-Your healthcare provider
+Testing for influenza antibodies is a screening test.
+This means you may need additional

 What do my test results mean?

-Normal results are negative, meaning that no influenza antibodies were found and you
+A negative result means that no influenza antibodies were found and you likely don't

 A positive result means that you do have influenza antibodies.
 A positive result is

-more likely to be considered a true positive if other cases of influenza have been
+more likely to be accurate with this test if other cases of influenza have been reported

-reported in your area at the time you're tested.
+in your area.
 It's possible to get a false-positive result.
 This means that you are

 How is this test done?

-This test requires a sample of mucus or other respiratory secretions.
-Your healthcare
+This test is done with a sample of mucus or other fluid from your respiratory system.

-provider will use a sterile swab to collect a sample from inside your nose or throat.
+Your healthcare provider will wipe a sterile swab inside your nose or throat.

-Another method of doing this test requires a nasopharyngeal aspirate, or NPA.
-In this
+Another method of doing this test is done with a nasopharyngeal aspirate (NPA).
+For

-procedure, your healthcare provider will inject saline solution and collect a sample
+this, your healthcare provider will put saline solution in your nose and collect a

 Does this test pose any risks?

 This test does not pose any serious risks.
-You may feel discomfort or gagging sensations
+You may feel discomfort or gag when your

-when your throat or nasal cavity is swabbed.
-Collecting an NPA may also be uncomfortable.
+throat or nasal cavity is swabbed.
+An NPA may also cause some discomfort.

 What might affect my test results?